jijihohococo/ichi-route/README.md

 	}
 }
 ```
-You must extend <b>JiJiHoHoCoCo\IchiRoute\Middleware\MainMiddleware</b> and add "handle()" function in your "handle" function, you must always return "next()" function.
+You must extend <b>JiJiHoHoCoCo\IchiRoute\Middleware\MainMiddleware</b> and add "handle()" function.
+In your "handle" function, you must always return "next()" function.
 You can check your business transactions in this "handle" function.

 You can add multiple middleware classes